ChilliCream/greendonut/README.md

 Though the extra interface `IUserDataLoader` isn't necessarily required, I strongly recommend to create an extra interface in this particular case because of several reasons.
-One reason is you might have a handful of _DataLoader_ which implemanting a completely different data fetching logic, but from the outside they look very similar due to their generic interface identifier.
+One reason is you might have a handful of _DataLoader_ which implemanting a completely different data fetching logic, but from the outside they look identic due to their identic type parameter list.
 That's why we should always create a separate interface for each _DataLoader_.
 I just mentioned one reason here because the explanation would go beyond the scope of custom _DataLoader_.